Reb Fountain: 2014–2017: Hopeful & Hopeless and Little Arrows

-In 2014, she was convinced to record a live EP, Hopeful & Hopeless, by her friend and owner of Auckland's Wine Cellar; it was one of her last collaborations with Prebble, before his suicide a month later on 23 October 2014.
-Fountain, who had known and collaborated with Prebble for over a decade, was left devastated by his death and struggled with survivor's guilt.
+In 2014, she was convinced to record a live EP, Hopeful & Hopeless, by her friend who was the owner of Auckland's Wine Cellar; it was her last collaboration with Prebble, before his suicide a month later on 23 October 2014.
+Fountain, who had known and collaborated with Prebble for over a decade, was left devastated by his death.
 For a long time afterwards, both Fountain and Storey found themselves unable to revisit the unfinished works.

-She credits performing night after night with The Eastern for helping her "get over [her] own shit" and "saving" her.
-As she rebuilt her confidence, she began to re-engage with her own music again.
+She credits persistently performing on tour with The Eastern for helping her to re-engage with her own music again as her confidence rebuilt.

-In 2017, she released her third album, Little Arrows, and the previously recorded live EP Hopeful & Hopeless, both through Fountain Records.
+Fountain released the previously-recorded Hopeful & Hopeless in June 2017, followed by the album, Little Arrows, a few months later in September.
 She describes the works as "two sides of the same coin", thematically dealing with her journey as a migrant and musician.

-Both releases were well received critically, and Hopeful & Hopeless went on to win two awards at the New Zealand Country Music Awards, and earned Fountain the Best Country Artist award at the 2018 New Zealand Music Awards.
+Both releases were well received critically, and Hopeful & Hopeless went on to win two awards at the New Zealand Country Music Awards, and won Fountain the Best Country Artist award at the 2018 New Zealand Music Awards.